CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 #### The 2-deck Game

-In a “2-deck game” (the “short game”), the Council is called when each play deck has been exhausted twice.
-You may call the Council when your play deck has been exhausted twice, or when it has been exhausted once and you have at least 25 marshalling points (MPs).
+In a "2-deck game" (the "short game"), the Audience is called when each play deck has been exhausted twice.
+You may use a _Sudden Call_ card when a play deck has been exhausted twice, or when a play deck has been exhausted once and the player with that deck has at least 25 marshalling points (MPs).

 #### The 3-deck Game

-In a “3-deck game” (the “long game”), the Council is called when each play deck has been exhausted three times.
-You may call the Council when your play deck has been exhausted three times, or when it has been exhausted twice and you have at least 30 marshalling points.
-Increase the sideboard size to 20 cards.
+In a "3-deck game" (the "long game"), the Audience is called when each play deck has been exhausted three times.
+You may use a _Sudden Call_ card when a play deck has been exhausted three times, or when a play deck has been exhausted twice and the player with that deck has at least 30 marshalling points (MPs).
+Increase the sideboard size to 30 cards.

 #### The 4-deck Game

-In a “4-deck game” (i.e., the “campaign game”), the Council is called when each play deck has been exhausted four times.
-You may call the Council when your play deck has been exhausted four times, or when it has been exhausted three times and you have at least 40 marshalling points.
-Increase the sideboard size to 25 cards.
+In a "4-deck game" (the "campaign game"), the Audience is called when each play deck has been exhausted four times.
+You may use a _Sudden Call_ card when a play deck has been exhausted four times, or when a play deck has been exhausted three times and the player with that deck has at least 40 marshalling points (MPs).
+Increase the sideboard size to 35 cards.

 ### MARSHALLING POINT MODIFICATIONS

-At the Free Council, you may reveal any unique marshalling point cards in your hand that match unique cards that your opponent has in play.
-Each such revealed card reduces your opponent’s marshalling point total by one.

 There are six different types of marshalling points; each is associated with a specific shape: